Last updated: June 18, 2026

 Does Iowa Medicaid cover dental care for adults?

 Yes.
-Iowa HHS says most Medicaid members get dental benefits through dental plans.
-Covered services can include preventive care and treatment, but some services may need approval or may have limits.
+Iowa Medicaid dental benefits are provided through dental plans for most members.
+Adult benefits may include preventive care and treatment, but some services have limits or need approval first.

 Possibly.
-Hawki covers eligible children under 19 in families that meet program rules.
-Some families pay nothing, and Iowa HHS says no family pays more than $40 a month.
+Hawki covers eligible children under 19.
+Some families pay no premium, and Iowa HHS says no family pays more than $40 a month.
+Call Hawki Member Services to check your child’s coverage.

 Start with a HRSA-funded health center, Free Clinics of Iowa, Iowa 211, or the University of Iowa dental clinics.
-Ask about sliding fees, payment plans, and urgent appointment openings.
+Ask about sliding fees, urgent appointments, and documents to bring.

-What should I do if Medicaid denies a dental service?
+What should I do if a dental service is denied?

-Ask for the denial in writing, call your dental plan for appeal steps, and review Iowa HHS appeal instructions.
+Ask for the denial in writing, read the appeal deadline, call your dental plan, and review Iowa HHS appeal steps.
 For legal advice, contact a lawyer or Iowa Legal Aid.

 About this guide